KabakaWilliam/trajectorykit/README.md

 ### Live Demo

-[**Click here to see a real agent trace in action.**](https://kabakawilliam.github.io/trajectorykit/demo_trace.html) The HTML viewer lets you step through the timeline: watch the agent searching the web, reading pages, running code in a sandbox, and synthesizing answers across 15+ turns.
+[**Click here to see a real agent trace in action.**](https://kabakawilliam.github.io/trajectorykit/demo_trace.html) The HTML viewer lets you step through the timeline: watch the agent searching the web, reading pages, running code in a sandbox, and synthesizing answers across multiple turns.

 ---